tjheffner/jekyll-portfolio/_posts/2015-09-19-site-construction.markdown

 ![](/assets/posts/config.png)

 If it isn't set to true, Jekyll won't compile them into the built site.
 I guess this is a way to define your own drafts as well, but I use `_drafts` for everything currently.
 You can also make things drafts by not including the Front Matter at the beginning of each file.
-Sorry I haven't explained what that is either, I said this is a rough walkthrough and the [Jekyll documentation](http://jekyllrb.com){:target="_blank"} is like, right there.
+I'll try and explain rough matter soon, but don't take it from me... the [Jekyll documentation](http://jekyllrb.com){:target="_blank"} is like, right there.

 Anyway, so I have my collection built.
 Time to start adding projects!
 Each project gets its own markdown file.
 This one is located at `jekyll/_projects/blink-of-an-eye.markdown`